fluent/fluent-bit-docs/pipeline/inputs/elasticsearch.md

 #### Ingesting from beats series

 Ingesting from beats series agents is also supported.
+For example, [Filebeats](https://www.elastic.co/beats/filebeat), [Metricbeat](https://www.elastic.co/beats/metricbeat), and [Winlogbeat](https://www.elastic.co/beats/winlogbeat) are able to ingest their collected data through this plugin.

-However, Fluent Bit's node information is returning as Elasticsearch 8.0.0.
+Note that Fluent Bit's node information is returning as Elasticsearch 8.0.0.

 So, users have to specify the following configurations on their beats configurations: